 Credit Hours.
 The Higher Education Act and current regulations use the term "credit hour" to define an eligible program and an academic year and to determine enrollment status and the amount of Title IV aid an institution may disburse during a payment period.
 Recently, both Congress and the DOE have increased their focus on institutions' policies for awarding credit hours.
 Recent DOE regulations define the previously undefined term "credit hour" in terms of a certain amount of time in class and outside class, or an equivalent amount of work.
 The regulations also require accrediting agencies to review the reliability and accuracy of an institution's credit hour assignments.
 If an accreditor identifies systematic or significant noncompliance in one or more of an institution's programs, the accreditor must notify the Secretary of Education.
 If the DOE determines that an institution is out of compliance with the credit hour definition, the DOE could require the institution to repay the incorrectly awarded amounts of Title IV aid.
-In addition, if the DOE determines that an institution is program, the DOE may fine the institution, or limit, suspend, or terminate its participation in the Title IV programs.
+In addition, if the DOE determines that an institution has significantly overstated the amount of credit hours assigned to a program, the DOE may fine the institution, or limit, suspend, or terminate its participation in the Title IV programs.